 You don’t need any special skills to start a YouTube channel, at least in the beginning.
 Once you start to gain traction, you can consider taking a course or workshop to improve your video-making skills.

-If you already have a smartphone, you shouldn’t have any startup cost for your YouTube side hustle job (unless you’re springing for some extra tools, like tripods, ring lights, or backdrops).
+- Startup cost: If you already have a smartphone, you shouldn’t have any startup cost for your YouTube channel job (unless you’re springing for some extra tools, like tripods, ring lights, or backdrops).

 18. Photography: Take and Sell Photos